dart-lang/tools/pkgs/term_glyph/README.md

 ## ASCII Mode

-The default Windows `cmd.exe` shell is unable to display Unicode characters, so this package is able to transparently switch its glyphs to ASCII alternatives by setting [the `ascii` attribute][ascii].
+Some shells are unable to display Unicode characters, so this package is able to transparently switch its glyphs to ASCII alternatives by setting [the `ascii` attribute][ascii].
 When this attribute is `true`, all glyphs use ASCII characters instead.
 It currently defaults to `false`, although in the future it may default to `true` for applications running on the Dart VM on Windows.
+For
-For example:
+example:

 [ascii]: https://www.dartdocs.org/documentation/term_glyph/latest/term_glyph/ascii.html